IBM/mi-prometheus/docs/source/mip_primer/1_mip_explained.rst

     - Updating the model parameters using an optimizer.

-During each iteration, the program also needs to collect some statistics (such as the training / validation loss & accuracy) and save the weights of the resulting model into a file.
+During each iteration, the program also can collect some statistics (such as the training / validation loss & accuracy) and (optionally) save the weights of the resulting model into a file.

 This typical workflow led us to the formalization of the core concepts of the framework: